TheLakeMan/Hyperion/docs/examples/media_tagging.md

 # Media Tagging Example

-This document explains how to use and customize the TinyAI media tagging example application.
+This document explains how to use and customize the Hyperion media tagging example application.

 ## Overview

-The TinyAI media tagging example demonstrates how to build a system that can automatically analyze and tag various types of media, including images, text, and audio.
+The Hyperion media tagging example demonstrates how to build a system that can automatically analyze and tag various types of media, including images, text, and audio.
 The example includes:

 - Image tagging and scene recognition
 - Text content classification and keyword extraction